bordonj/epicodus-tapRoom/README.md

 ## Description
 This is a Tap Room where a Boba Bar can track its tea storage!

 It will at the minimum, have CREATE and READ functionality.
-And if am succesfully ambitious, will have UPDATE and DELETE functionality.
+And if am successfully ambitious, will have UPDATE and DELETE functionality.

 User stories:
 - as a user, I want to see a list/menu of all available teas.
 For each tea, I want to see its